Between the River Inn and the River Isar

 - The largest conservation area in Tyrol (730 km2)

-Due to its topography and climate, the Karwendel Alpine Park has a higher than average proportion of natural habitats such as forests and wild rivers, and boasts an exceptionally high level of biodiversity.
+Due to its topography and climate, the Karwendel Nature Park has a higher than average proportion of natural habitats such as forests and wild rivers, and boasts an exceptionally high level of biodiversity.

 As an independent massif, the Karwendel mountains are bordered by the Inntal Valley between Zirl and Jenbach to the south.
 The other natural borders of the Karwendel mountains are the Seefeld saddle to the west, the River Isar to the northwest, Walchenbach to the northeast, and the Achensee lowlands to the east.